REQUEST FOR PROPOSALS

 The selected Consultant will share in project management responsibilities and will have primary responsibility for the preparation of the Comprehensive Plan and Zoning Code amendments.
 The Consultant will consider data compiled as per recent and ongoing topical and project-based studies that may help advise and/or expedite the completion of the Comprehensive Plan update.
 These studies may be published by public, not-for-profit or for-profit entities.
 The Consultant will also have primary responsibility for developing sustainability metrics and related data, in coordination with PCD and the Director of Sustainability.
 As part of its efforts under this project, the Consultant will also be responsible for the State Environmental Quality Review Act (SEQRA) process, guiding the City Council as Lead Agency, and preparing all necessary documentation to meet SEQRA requirements for the Comprehensive Plan Update and Zoning Code amendments, including a Generic Environmental Impact Statement (GEIS).

 The contract shall be awarded for a term of two years with an option to extend the agreement upon mutual consent and to the extent that funding permits.
-The anticipated start date for work under the contract term is August 8th, 2022.
+The anticipated start date for work under the contract term is mid to late September 2022.

 The full scope of this contract is contingent on the City of Mount Vernon securing anticipated grant funding.
 Should the City not secure the anticipated funding, certain tasks or elements of this RFP may be eliminated consistent with available funding.
 Firms shall submit cost proposals based on this knowledge.

 Firms are required to express in writing and numerically the price for which they will agree to execute the contract and perform the work and/or furnish and deliver the services herein required and as set forth in the RFP documents.